NetCE - Continuing Education Online

 Disclosure Statement

-It is the policy of CME Resource not to accept commercial support.
+It is the policy of NetCE not to accept commercial support.
 Furthermore, commercial interests are prohibited from distributing or providing access to this activity to learners.

 Technical Requirements

-Supported browsers for Windows include Microsoft Internet Explorer 7.0 and up, Mozilla Firefox 3.0 and up, Opera 9.0 and up, and Google Chrome.
+Supported browsers for Windows include Microsoft Internet Explorer 9.0 and up, Mozilla Firefox 3.0 and up, Opera 9.0 and up, and Google Chrome.
 Supported browsers for Macintosh include Safari, Mozilla Firefox 3.0 and up, Opera 9.0 and up, and Google Chrome.
 Other operating systems and browsers that include complete implementations of ECMAScript edition 3 and CSS 2.0 may work, but are not supported.
+Supported browsers must utilize the TLS encryption protocol v1.1 or v1.2 in order to connect to pages that require a secured HTTPS connection.
+TLS v1.0 is not supported.